kothurisindhu2000/ConnectCraft-Build-Meaningful-Connections/README.md

 # ConnectCraft — LinkedIn Message Generator
-ConnectCraft is a React-based application that helps users generate personalized and professional LinkedIn messages.
-This project reflects my effort to strengthen my frontend development skills while building a tool that supports real-world networking and job-search needs.
+ConnectCraft is a React-based application designed to help users generate personalized, professional LinkedIn messages.
+This project was built to apply my React knowledge to a practical, real-world problem, creating a tool that saves time and improves networking efficiency.

 ## Purpose
-As a student exploring opportunities in software development and Data Analyst, I often found it challenging and time-consuming to craft effective LinkedIn outreach messages.
+As a student exploring software development and data analysis, I wanted to build a project that is both useful and meaningful, rather than just a practice demo.
+Crafting effective LinkedIn messages can be time-consuming and challenging, so I developed ConnectCraft to generate tailored messages quickly.
-To solve this, I built ConnectCraft — a tool that allows users to quickly create tailored messages for professional networking.
-This project helped me learn React through a meaningful, practical application rather than through simple demo components.
+This project allowed me to apply React, TypeScript, and UI design skills in a real-world scenario while delivering a practical tool that can help professionals in networking and career development.

 ## Key Features
-Generate LinkedIn messages based on user inputs Supports multiple message types:
+Generate LinkedIn messages based on user input **Multiple message types:**
 ```
 Cold outreach
 Referral requests
 Thank-you notes
 Follow-up messages
 ```
+**Tone customization**: Friendly, Professional, or Short & Direct **Character limit options**: 200 or 500 characters Light/Dark mode using CSS variables
+Save and revisit messages using localStorage
+Copy, save, export (.txt or .md), or clear messages

 ##### Tone customization: Friendly, Professional, or Short & Direct
 ##### Character limit toggle: 200 or 500 characters
 ##### Light/Dark mode using CSS variables